Career Transition Coaching for Burned-Out Professionals

 This work is for you if:

-- You know you need a change but feel lost or discouraged every time you try to figure out what’s next
+• You know you need a change but feel overwhelmed or discouraged every time you try to figure out what’s next

-- You’ve lost confidence in your own judgment after a difficult or damaging work experience
+• You’ve lost confidence in your own judgment after years of navigating difficult work environments

-- You need a therapist, not just a coach, because there’s more going on than a simple career pivot
+• You would benefit from working with a therapist, not just a coach, because there’s more going on than a simple career pivot

 How does career coaching work?

-We start with a consultation to understand what’s driving your dissatisfaction and what you’re hoping to find in your next role.
+We’ll start with a consultation to understand what’s causing your dissatisfaction and what you’re hoping to find in your next role.

-Once we’ve gathered enough information, we’ll review the results together and narrow down realistic options.
-We’ll discuss what each path would require, what the trade-offs look like, and whether the change you’re considering will actually address what’s making you miserable now.
+Once we’ve gathered enough information, we’ll narrow down realistic options together.
+We’ll discuss what each path would require, what the trade-offs look like, and whether the change you’re considering will adequately address your needs, especially when you have financial obligations and family responsibilities to account for.

 This process typically takes 5 sessions, although some people prefer to slow it down and take as many as 10, depending on how much time they need to process and explore.

-Throughout this process, I provide emotional support for any doubt, anxiety, and second-guessing that comes up, because making a major decision can bring up a lot of those feelings, even if you know it’s the right move.
+Throughout this process, I’ll provide emotional support for the doubt, anxiety, and second-guessing that comes up, because making a major career decision can bring up a lot of those feelings, even when you know it’s the right move.

 If you decide to move forward with a job search, I can continue supporting you through that transition as well.